-- (a) A covered charity shall deliver to the [attorney general] a copy of an amendment to its articles of incorporation, trust instrument, or other record creating the charity within [] days after adoption of the amendment if the amendment changes the purposes of the charity or results in a material change to the structure, governance, or activities of the covered charity. - (b) A covered charity shall give written notice to the [attorney general] not later than [20] [30] [60] days before the adoption by agreement with the donor of a modification of a restriction on the management, investment, purpose, or use of charitable assets if the amount subject to the agreement is more than \$[25,000].
+(a) A covered charity shall deliver to the [attorney general] a copy of an amendment to its articles of incorporation, trust instrument, or other record creating the charity within [ ] days after adoption of the amendment if the amendment changes the purposes of the charity or results in a material change to the structure, governance, or activities of the covered charity. (b) A covered charityperson required to register under Section 5 shall give written notice to the [attorney general] not later than [20] [30] [60] days before the adoption by agreement with the donor of a modification of a restriction on the management, investment, purpose, or use of charitable assets if the amount subject to the agreement is more than \$[25,000]. (c) The any of the following rules apply to a covered charity in connection with a occur: (1) a dissolution, of the person; (2) a termination, of the person: (3) a disposition of assets, or merger: (1) A charity that is a nonprofit corporation shall give written notice to the [attorney general] that it intends to dissolve at or before the time it delivers articles of dissolution to the [secretary of state] pursuant to [dissolution provisions of nonprofit corporation statute].
+The notice must include a copy of the plan of dissolution.